laravel/docs/responses.md

 #### Streamed Downloads

 Sometimes you may wish to turn the string response of a given operation into a downloadable response without having to write the contents of the operation to disk.
-You may use the `streamDownload` method in this scenario:
+You may use the `streamDownload` method in this scenario.
+This method accepts a callback, file name, and an optional array of headers as its arguments:

     return response()->streamDownload(function () {
         echo GitHub::api('repo')